 A simple broccoli cheddar soup.
-I know this is not for everyone, but if you’re eating cheese, read on.
+I know this is not for everyone, but if you’re a cheddar cheese and broccoli fan, read on.

 I’ve cut out a lot of hard cheese from my diet over the years, mostly due to the fat content, and shifted to soft goat and sheep cheeses.
 They’re a bit more expensive, in general, but that means I buy less and finish what I have in the fridge.
 Goat cheese doesn’t last more than a day or two in my hands anyway.
 And buying fresh goat cheese is the best way to enjoy the flavors because it does start to spoil after several days.